grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 ## Data Dependency

 Data dependency is a useful abstract idea for representing code.
-The idea is that each instruction changes some sort of state in the program, whether it is a register, or some stack variable.
-This changed state may then be used elsewhere in the program, often times the next few instructions.
+The idea is that each instruction changes some sort of state in the program, whether it is a register, some stack variable, or memory on the heap.
+This changed state may then be used elsewhere in the program, often in the next few instructions.
 We say that whenever the state affected by instruction A is used by another state B that is affected by some instruction, then B depends on A. Thus, there is a directed edge from A to B. The combination of all such dependencies in a program is the data dependency graph.

 Obtaining the data dependency graph of the assembly representation is more complicated since each architecture has different register models.
-First, we have to understand how Ghidra does data dependency.
+First, we have to understand how Ghidra handles data dependency.

 Ghidra's implementation of a data dependency graph uses P-Code representation.
-Ghidra represents each "state" (register, variable, or memory), as a node in the graph and is called [Varnode](https://ghidra.re/ghidra_docs/api/ghidra/program/model/pcode/Varnode.html).
+Ghidra represents each "state" (register, variable, or memory), as a node in the graph called a [Varnode](https://ghidra.re/ghidra_docs/api/ghidra/program/model/pcode/Varnode.html).
 The children of a node can be fetched with `getDescendants()`, and the parent of a node with `getDef()`.
 You might be wondering why the parent is singular - that is why does each node only ever have one parent.
 It makes sense that multiple values may affect another value.
 However this is because Ghidra uses [SSA](https://en.wikipedia.org/wiki/Static_single_assignment_form) (single static assignment) form, and Varnodes are chained together through P-Code instructions rather than Varnode edges.

 SSA representation is a well studied idea in compiler theory.
 This is best demonstrated through an example.
 Let's use the following example: